aguinane/nyum/_recipes/spinach-and-paneer-saag.md

 ---

 * `1 tsp` garam masala

 > Add garam masala  and fry for another 2 mins

 ---

+* `100mL` water

-> Add spinach and 100mL of water to onion mix and cook for another 2-3 mins
+> Add spinach and water to onion mix and cook for another 2-3 mins

 ---

 * `200 mL` coconut cream

-> Add paneer and cocnut cream cook for another 2-3 mins
+> Add paneer and coconut cream cook for another 2-3 mins

 ---

-* lemon juice
+* `some` lemon juice

 > Serve with rice and lemon juice